-On November 5, 2014, MTA effected a mandatory tender and remarketed \$63.650 of TBTA General Revenue Bonds, Subseries 2008B-2.
-The Subseries 2008B-2 bonds will continue in the term rate mode as floating rate notes, with an interest rate of 67% of 1-month LIBOR plus 0.50%.
-The Purchase Date of the Series 2008B-2 bonds is November 15, 2021, with a final maturity of November 15, 2027.
+On January 28, 2015, MTA effectuated a mandatory tender and remarketed \$46.050 of TBTA General Revenue Variable Rate Bonds, Subseries 2003B-2, because its related letter of credit were set to expire by its terms.
+The Subseries 2003B-2 bonds were converted from a weekly variable rate mode into a term rate mode as floating rate notes with a purchase date in 4 years, with an interest rate of 67% of 1-month LIBOR plus a spread of 0.35%.
+The final maturity of these bonds is January 1, 2033.